MainulDip/AndroidDevStudy/design-pattern-kotlin.md

    android:text="@{gameViewModel.currentScrambledWord}"
    .../>
 ```
-- No LiveData Observer Required: The layout (xml) will receive the updates of the changes to the LiveData defined in the custom viewModel (ViewModel() inherited classes) through data binding in variables.
+- No LiveData Observer Required: The layout (xml) will receive the updates of the changes to the LiveData defined in the custom viewModel (ViewModel() inherited classes) through data binding in variables

 ### Resources in data binding expressions:
 A data binding expression can reference app resources using